 Lido is an outdoor restaurant located inside The Standard in Miami Beach.
 The view here is definitely the main attraction.
 There are small plates you can share, like hummus or shrimp cocktail, as well as burgers, sandwiches, and steak.
 This is a hotel restaurant on Miami Beach - a waterfront one, nonetheless - so be prepared for that burger to be $20.
 But they do have a Happy Hour Mon-Thu from 4-6pm, with $5 beer and select snacks from $4-8.

-Amara in Edgewater is back open for dinner and weekend brunch.
-The upscale waterfront restaurant has a good amount of outdoor seating (all with a pretty nice view of Biscayne Bay) and they serve some really good seafood dishes too - like golden tilefish ceviche, grilled snapper, and tuna tostadas.
+Amara in Edgewater is an upscale waterfront restaurant that has a good amount of outdoor seating (all with a pretty nice view of Biscayne Bay).
+They serve some really good seafood dishes too - like golden tilefish ceviche, grilled snapper, and tuna tostadas.
 Grab a reservation online.

 If you’re trying to eat and drink outside next to the water in Coconut Grove, the answer is pretty much always Monty’s.
 This big, outdoor seafood restaurant/tiki hut on steroids feels a little more like Key West than Miami.
 Happy Hour here (Mon-Fri from 4-7pm) is a good call if you want to have $6 frozen cocktails and $1 oysters.
 Reservations aren’t required.

-The upscale Peruvian spot on Brickell Key is open for outdoor dining, which is where you’d want to sit at La Mar even under normal circumstances (remember “normal circumstances?”).
+The upscale Peruvian spot on Brickell Key is open for outdoor dining, which is where you’d want to sit at La Mar even under normal circumstances.
 The outdoor tables have a pretty great view of Biscayne Bay and the Brickell skyline.
 To eat, expect a lot of Peruvian classics: ceviche, lomo saltado, arroz con mariscos, and papa a la huancaina.
 You’ll probably need a reservation.
 Make one online.